yunruse/yunruse/README.md

 # Hey hi howdy!

-I'm a physics undergrad, developer and novice author.
-I've made front-end code for local governments and critical UK security companies, and I have a lot of cute projects under my belt.

-I'm currently a student at the University of Edinburgh, and a summer intern at a data security company, so my projects might be a bit slow to update.
-And if they're not, tell me to get back to studying! :)

-Most of the time I post new projects (or [gists](https://gist.github.com/yunruse) on my [blog](https://yunru.se); there you might find other tidbits of things I've made.
-Check it out!
+I'm an MPhys Computational Physics undergrad, developer and novice author.
+My strengths are front-end code, design, data analysis and data structures.
+I've a good bit of experience in the public sector of the UK, but I'm very much interested in personal projects too, when time lets me!
+But it's a little occupied by study and my summer internship at a data security company :)

+I post things sporadically to my [blog](https://yunru.se) and to [gists](https://gist.github.com/yunruse), too.
+Check them out!